software-students-spring2025/web-app/README.md

 ### As a Gamer:
 - I want to post an LFG listing so that I can find teammates.
-- I want to include specific descriptions to better find potential teammates.
+- I want to include specific descriptions so that I better find potential teammates.
-- I want to search listings by game to find a better match.
+- I want to search listings by game so that I can find a better match.
-- I want to search posts by my level to find the best match.
+- I want to search the post my level so that I can find the best match.

 ### As a Poster:
-- I want to edit my listing to update details in case I make mistakes.
+- I want to edit my listing to update details so that I can adjust information in case I make mistakes.
 - I want to delete my listing when I find a group.

 ### As a User:
-- I want to edit my profile, including username, profile pic, and pinned postings.
+- I want to edit my profile including username, profile pic, pinned postings.
-- I want to have a login feature to manage my posts securely.
+- I want to have a log in so that I can manage my posts securely.

 ### As an Admin:
-- I want to search descriptions to keep track of inappropriate speech.
+- I want to search the descriptions so that I can keep track of inappropriate speech.
-- I want to have more access to remove inappropriate posts.
+- I want to have more access so that I can remove inappropriate posts.
-- I want exclusive access to prevent others from removing my posts.
+- As an admin, I want to have some access so that no one else can remove my posts.

 ---